Here is how to fix a p-pop in a recording using sound editing software. But first…

 - Highlight JUST the “p” Sound in Your Editing SoftwareZoom in and highlight ONLY the “p” (or other plosive sound like “b,” etc.).
 Be careful not to select any of the vowel sound that comes after the “p” sound.

 - Apply EQ EffectApply an equalizer effect (EQ) to the “p.”
 Reduce the low frequencies in a slope going down and to the left, starting with about 200 Hz.

 Removing p-pops one at a time like I’ve shown is fine for short recordings.
 But it would take forever to do it like this for, say, an audiobook.
 Isn’t there a way to get rid of all the p-pops in a larger section of audio without affecting the rest of the recording?

 Actually there is!
-It isn't free, but Accusonus has a tool called ERA Plosive Remover that can do this.
+It isn’t free, but iZotope RX Standard has a tool De-Plosive that can do this.
 It is a plugin that you can use in any software that can use VST plugins like both Audacity and Reaper.
-It is part of the ERA vocal repair plugin bundle that also includes other super useful tools like a de-esser, voice leveler, noise remover, and more.
+The RX Standard vocal repair plugin bundle also includes tons of other super useful tools like Voice De-noise, Dialogue De-reverb, Mouth De-Click and tons more.